 The need for social work leaders in PELC will see a sharp increase over the next few decades, a demand anticipated and informed by demographic and health-care trends across all socioeconomic groups.
 Recent reports by the Institute of Medicine and the National Association of Social Workers have documented a growing shortage of social workers, especially those trained in PELC and the provision of services for older adults.
 As the population ages, there will be a greater need for PELC specialists and programs that serve patients in a wide range of settings, including hospitals, nursing homes, hospices, and community-based agencies.

 Fellowship Training Elements

 Final Year of the MSW Program

-Fellows will be placed in PELC settings for their field placements, which include hospitals, out-patient cancer centers, hospices, pediatric units and nursing homes.
-There is also some funding for conference attendance in year one, both for the Fellows and their Field Instructors.
+Fellows will be placed in PELC settings for their practicum placements, which include hospitals, out-patient cancer centers, hospices, pediatric units and nursing homes.
+There is also some funding for conference attendance in year one, both for the Fellows and their Practicum Instructors.

-All Fellows are required to attend monthly two-hour seminars at the School, which will supplement field learning.
-Agencies must agree to release students for these seminars and the hours are counted as part of the field placement hours.
+All Fellows are required to attend monthly two-hour seminars at the School, which will supplement practicum learning.
+Agencies must agree to release students for these seminars and the hours are counted as part of the practicum placement hours.
 The seminars include case consultation, reflective writing, support and didactic lectures from guest speakers on topics such as Pain and Symptom Management and Advance Care Planning.

 Fellows are required to take the following electives: